Investing in Shares for Absolute Beginners

 Understanding the costs involved should help you decide how much you want to invest in each stock.

-When selecting which stocks to buy, I always recommend basing your decision on both a technical and fundamental perspective.
+When selecting which stocks to invest in, I always recommend basing your decision on both a technical and fundamental perspective.
 While many have a preference for using one form of analysis over the other, I use both as I find it narrows down the selection of stocks to a very manageable level.
-I outline these simple but powerful strategies in my latest book, Accelerate Your Wealth - It’s Your Money, Your Choice.
+I outline these simple but powerful strategies in my latest award winning book, Accelerate Your Wealth - It’s Your Money, Your Choice.

 Once you gain the knowledge and experience to consistently profit over time, you can expand your reach out to the top 150 shares on the ASX.